Who-Is-Rem/Scheduler/README.md

 have faced so far include but are not limited to extensive widget ancestry, bad template for widgets, threads overlapping in functionality, pickle files getting deleted, and a never-ending while loop.

+I should utilize branches once I actually start building the final gui from its components or as I make adjustments to the gui.

 Some goals I should cover as I make the scheduler: have a template for widget placement, decrease widget count from creating a spreadsheet, partition core components of the scheduler and test them separately, smooth dnd of draggable widgets, connection to Google Drive and uploading and loading of files, saving